mo3tazJ/r-getting-and-cleanning-data-project/CodeBook.md

 ### Description
-Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.
+This Code Book provide additional information about the variables, data and transformations used in the "Getting and Cleaning Data course project".

 ### Source Data
 Data + Description can be found here [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)